tigerking/manim/README.md

 ### Directly

-If you want to hack on manimlib itself, clone this repository and in that directory execute:
+If you want to hack on manim2 itself, clone this repository and in that directory execute:

 ```sh
 # Install python requirements